cliffordwolf/bextdep/README.md

 `bextdep64sx` core is up to 65 (when all mask bits in the input are set).

-Here are the sizes and timings for the cores when mapped to a Xilinx UltraScale Kintex device (speed grade -3) with Vivado 2017.3:
+Here are the sizes and timings for the cores when mapped to a Xilinx UltraScale Kintex device (speed grade -3) with Vivado 2017.3.
+This evaluation also includes the Rocket "TinyConfig" core for size comparison:

 | Name          |   LUTs |    Rel |  Rel+G | Max Freq. |
 |:------------- | ------:| ------:| ------:| ---------:|